kieme/dainty/library/dacli/dainty_dacli.md

 ```

 #### special character table
-The sdcli notation use certain ASCII characters for special purposes as demonstrated by the previous examples and listed below in the table.
+The dacli notation use certain ASCII characters for special purposes as demonstrated by the previous examples and listed below in the table.
 Names and values can use ' or < and > at the beginning and ending of a word to ignore special characters within the word.
 This also simplify the parsing of names and values.

 | character | meaning                                                              |
 | --------- | ---------------------------------------------------------------------|